wmww/Pinecone/tutorials/1_basic_concepts.md

 # Basic Concepts

-Most Beginner tutorials start with a hello world program.
-Don't get me wrong, I would love to, but since I have not yet implemented strings, it would be a mess of nonstandard functions and ASCII codes.
+The tutorials for most programming languages start with a hello world program, but Pinecone isn't most programming languages.
 Instead, lets start with a program that prints out something far more important.
 ```
 print: 42
 ```